 One of the best ways to partner up with significant influencers is through a brand giveaway or contest.
 You need to be pretty clear about the rules, and unless you're doing a landing page with voting or special entries, most users can apply just by commenting on the post.
 This equals fast and easy engagement for your brand.

 This strategy doesn't always work, but if you aren't sure what to post, you can come up with captions around a theme, then supply the visuals later.
 Captions are great places to open up about your brand, history, product beginnings, and opinions you know your audience will appreciate.

 Captions can be short or long on Instagram, but not many people want to read paragraphs of text about a promotional product unless you have a compelling story.
 Instead, you should aim to be more authentic and use your brand voice to empower your audience as much as possible.

 From the captions you write to the images you select, your audience is always looking to connect.
 Use different content types, write compelling captions, and stick to stories that will excite and empower Instagram users.

 In some cases, answering questions may be the best way to

 8. Hone Your Hashtag Strategy

-Hashtags should be used when relevant to your product and niche, especially when just starting out on social media.
+Hashtags should be used when relevant to your product and niche, especially when starting on social media.
 However, it's always best to partner with micro-influencers who can publish your branded hashtags and tag your products for you.